moby/moby/docs/sources/reference/api/docker_remote_api.md

 `POST /containers/create`
 **New!**
-You can define the container's MAC address by providing a MacAddress key-value pair.
+You can set the new container's MAC address explicitly.

 ## v1.15